Deleting posts automatically in Mastodon after a certain time period

 ↩ Back to the front page

-How to activate Mastodon’s Tweetdeck-style Advanced Web Interface
+How to use Mastodon’s Tweetdeck-style Advanced Web Interface

 Screenshot of the Mastodon multicolumn advanced web interface, showing five colums with a posting box, timeline, pinned hashtag searches and various links to features.